 1. The first successful flight of Falcon 1

 On its fourth launch, however, in September 2008, the Falcon 1 successfully reached orbit, making it “the first privately developed liquid-fuel rocket to reach Earth's orbit,” according to SpaceX.
+In total, the vehicle was launched five times.

 2. The Dragon spacecraft returns to Earth